Monday, 29 September 2025

 1. Linear (Flat / Microscope View)

-• EQ balance — no harsh spikes, no dull blanket.
+• EQ balance has no harsh spikes, not dull anywhere.

 • Mono check (quick flip: does vocal stay centred?
 Does low end collapse?).